 The Development Organization MUST have an application security awareness program for software developers and managers.

 Training is a fundamental starting point for any software security initiative.
-The application security training for software developers, architects, managers, and other information technology staff should be tailored to the student’s role.
+The application security training for software developers, architects, managers, and other information technology staff should be tailored to the individual’s role.
 The training should include guidance on the importance of application security to the business as well as both conceptual and technical information.
 It must be linked with the organization’s standards, technologies, controls, processes, compliance requirements and the relevant risks.

 The Development Organization MUST identify and mitigate application security risks as a core part of their software engineering process.